 Why Do Circular Saw or Skil Saw Accidents Happen?
 (Common Hazards)

 When the blade you’re using has a missing tooth, the chances of experiencing kickback are higher than expected.
+I’ve seen it, and let me tell you, it’s not pretty.

 It’s also the case when you use damaged and worn-out blades.
 Operators are also at risk of being struck by material projectiles if the blade guard isn’t properly mounted on the tool.